SakshiMahajan899/backend-mortgage-system/README.md

   build the code & deploy the application image to dockerHub.
 - All the Unit and Integration Test Cases are automatically triggered once pipeline execute.
 - Pipeline Link for reference https://github.com/SakshiMahajan899/backend-mortgage-system/actions/runs/13706849864

+## Code Design & Best Practices

+### Separation of Concerns

+  - MortgageService handles mortgage calculations.
+  - InterestRateService handles interest rate retrieval.
+  - MortgageCalculatorStrategy is used for flexible interest rate calculations.

+### Caching (Performance Optimization)

+  - @Cacheable("interestRates") is used to reduce database queries for interest rates.

+### Custom Exceptions for Better Error Handling

+ - Instead of generic exceptions, we have specific exceptions for better debugging.